 - Decreased bone density.
 Untreated subclinical hyperthyroidism can lead to a decrease in bone density in postmenopausal women.

 - Dementia.
-Some reports suggest that untreated subclinical hyperthyroidism can increase your risk of developing dementia.
+Some reports suggest that untreated subclinical hyperthyroidism can

-A review of scientific literature found that low TSH levels spontaneously returned to normal in 50 percent of people with subclinical hyperthyroidism.
+A review of scientific literature found that low TSH levels spontaneously returned to normal in

 Whether the condition needs treatment depends on:

 Your doctor will work to diagnose what may be causing your subclinical hyperthyroidism.
 Determining the cause can help determine the appropriate treatment.

 If you have subclinical hyperthyroidism due to Graves’ disease, medical treatment is required.
 Your doctor will likely prescribe radioactive iodine therapy or anti-thyroid medications, such as methimazole.

 Radioactive iodine therapy and anti-thyroid medications can also be used to treat subclinical hyperthyroidism due to multinodular goiter or thyroid adenoma.

 Subclinical hyperthyroidism due to thyroiditis typically resolves spontaneously without any additional treatment required.
 If thyroiditis is severe, your doctor may prescribe anti-inflammatory drugs.
 These could include nonsteroidal anti-inflammatory drugs (NSAIDs) or corticosteroids.